Bressam/mts-ios-app/README.md

 * PIN Security.
 * PIN Validation: Biometric + PIN Lock fallback.

-## Personal Bonus Improvements
+## Personal Bonus Topics & Improvements

 * Scalable Design: The application is highly scalable, designed to accommodate future growth without sacrificing performance or maintainability, containing modules completely decoupled from each other behavior and details.
+* Top-notch modular architecture to optimize build times and ensure full decoupling.
+By depending solely on interfaces, implementation modules can leverage build cache, significantly reducing build times, improving pipelines times and development team productivity.
 * Settings View: allow user to set or remove a PIN.
-* Top-notch modular architecture to improve build time and maintain full decoupling.
-* Testing Modules: Exposed test doubles and utils, making testing any module easy.
+* Testing Modules: Exposed test doubles, mocks, and utilities, making module testing straightforward and enabling easy preview stubbing for consistent behavior.
 * Extra details on Shows Listing, including: categories, status and rating.

-* Modules and its benefits:
+## Modules created and its benefits:
+    * TVShowListingFeature: A fully decoupled feature responsible for displaying the series list and detailed show information.
     * SecurityFramework: Enables any feature to easily request user authentication, either using biometrics or PIN.
     * ValidationKit: Provides a simple way for any feature to present the default authentication view.
     * NetworkCore: Centralizes request creation and logic, making it easy to maintain and extend.